MokarbeenAnsari/mlops-zoomcamp/README.md

 # MLOps Zoomcamp

-This repo contains all stuff related to mlops zoomcamp offered by DataTalksClub
+This repo contains all stuff related to mlops zoomcamp offered by DataTalksClub in May 2024.